How to see YouTube analytics for other channels

 2. YouTube analytics tool: BuzzSumo

 BuzzSumo analyzes YouTube channels from your competitors to find video ideas based on what’s trending through keyword research.
+Great for finding winning topics/formats and creators, but should be used alongside a channel analytics tool.
 The platform is available for creators and competitors to view and offers paid and free payment options.

 An image of BuzzSumo.